hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 ---------------------|------------
 `:organization_name` | The name of the organization to list available providers from.

-Lists the providers that are available to a given organization.
+Lists the providers from the public Terraform Registry that included in the private registry for the specified organization.

 Status  | Response                                           | Reason
 --------|----------------------------------------------------|----------